-2.2 START-UP CONSTRUCTION SCHEDULE
+2 START-UP CONSTRUCTION.SCHEDULE

-A. Bar-Chart Schedule: Submit start-up horizontal bar-chart-type construction schedule within seven days of data established for the Notice to Precede seven days of date established for the Notice to Proceed.

-B. Preparation: Indicate each significant construction activity separately.
+- A. Bar-Chart Schedule: Submit start-up horizontal bar-chart-type construction schedule within seven days of date established for the Notice to Proceed. - B. Preparation: Indicate each significant construction activity separately.
 Identify first workday of each week with a continuous vertical line.
 Outline significant construction activities for first 90 days of construction.
-Include skeleton diagram for the remainder of the Work.
+Include skeleton diagram for the remainder of the

+Work.

-2.3 CONTRACTOR'S CONSTRUCTION SCHEDULE (GANTT CHART)
+3 CONTRACTOR'S CONSTRUCTION SCHEDULE (GANTT CHART)

 - A. Gantt-Chart Schedule: Phase 3 Prime/General Contractor to submit a comprehensive, fully developed, horizontal Gantt-chart-type, Prime/General Contractor's construction schedule within 30 days of date established for commencement of the Work.
 Base schedule on the start-up construction schedule and additional information received since the start of Project. - B. Preparation: Indicate each significant construction activity separately.
-Identify first workday of each week with a continuous vertical line.
+Identify first workday of each week with a continuous vertical line. - For construction activities that require three months or longer to complete, indicate an estimated completion percentage in 10 percent Increments within time bar.

+4 REPORTS

-- 1. For construction activities that require three months or longer to complete, indicate an - estimated completion percentage in 10 percent increments within time bar. - 2.4 REPORTS - A. Field Condition Reports: Immediately on discovery of a difference between field conditions and the Contract Documents, prepare and submit a detailed report.
+A. Field Condition Reports: Immediately on discovery of a difference between field conditions and the Contract Documents, prepare and submit a detailed report.
 Submit with a Request for Information.
 Include a detailed description of the differing conditions, together with recommendations for changing the Contract Documents.